idlerun/vhs-convert/README.md

----
-title: "VHS to iTunes Compatible MP4"
-tags: vhs mp4 ffmpeg itunes
----

-VHS tapes are a dying standard.
-The physical tapes are degrading over time and will only get worse quality over the coming years.
-The players themselves are also getting more rare and less compatible with modern digital TVs.

-Everyone with old family videos on VHS knows that they should be saving them before it's too late, but it's very easy to procrastinate.

-ENDOFSUMMARY

-VHS to DVD conversion is one option.
-There are even all-in-one units that make the whole process easy.
-Unfortunately this solution is hardly ideal: the DVDs can be lost or damaged; they, too, will degrade in as little as [2 years](https://www.storagecraft.com/blog/data-storage-lifespan/); and, since DVDs use out-dated MPEG-2 codecs, significant quality is lost in the conversion process.

-The best modern-day solution is to copy the tapes onto the computer.
-In this way we can keep as much quality as possible and have much more flexibility on how to backup the videos.
-My personal preference is to backup all of my videos to a Google Drive folder, since this lets me watch them anywhere, and I can rest assured that they aren't going to get lost, even if my house burned down.

 Outlined here is the method I used for converting my VHS tapes to H264 files.
 To leave myself extra options open, I encoded them in a format that is also fully compatible with iTunes and most Apple devices.

 ## Setup